Business Intelligence Competency Center: usefulness & need, tasks, roles and positioning of BICC

 One specific role deserves mention when it comes to the BICC: the sponsor.
 The sponsor is a future user of the BI system.
 They may only involve themselves later when the possibilities of BI are beginning to take shape or have partly already proven themselves.

-The sponsor promoted the BI system within the direction and the management layer under it, and plays a key role in the control group, especially when determining future increments and the actual use and application of the information and knowledge in the organization.
+The sponsor promotes the BI system within the direction and the management layer under it, and plays a key role in the control group, especially when determining future increments and the actual use and application of the information and knowledge in the organization.

 Core competencies sponsor

 The sponsor sees the importance of BI and the BICC for the organization on the level of performance improvement, innovation, and organizational development.
 They’re an enthusiastic person who can sell the BI system within the organization.
-They make things happens and have excellent management skills.
+They make things happen and have excellent management skills.

 What are the benefits of a well-designed BICC and BI team?